-The ARC does not review applications regarding front door modifications including but not limited to glass inserts, glass side panels, screen doors, storm doors or door color.
+1. The ARC does not review applications regarding the following front door modifications: glass inserts, glass side panels, screen doors or storm doors.
 ARC approval is required if said modification is to increase the height or width of the door.